zajitschek/metaanalysis/chapters/chapter2.md

 https://github.com/daniel1noble/metaDigitise and this publication:
 https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13118

-I installed the packages and loaded the R packages and libraries beforehand, for you to use below.
-If you want to do this on your local computer and R, you can use the following code:
+Metadigitise includes functionality that requires a local RStudio installation (i.e. you can't run it on here, only on your computer).
+If you want to install and load the R packages and libraries on your local computer and in RStudio, you can use the following code:

 ```
 install.packages("devtools")